Meet Our Chapter President!

 It is because of their unwavering support and unconditional friendship that I wanted to not only be a member, but a leader within the sorority.
 It has been such an honor to get to give my energy to the place and people who have given their all to me.
 I am beyond excited to see what this year holds for us!

 President of Chi Omega Epsilon Beta

-My name is Martha Pope, and I’m a Junior!
+My name is Martha Pope, and I’m a Senior!

-I can so vividly remember being in your shoes this time last year.
+I can so vividly remember being in your shoes as a freshman.
 Partially because rush is emotionally-charged for everyone, but also because when I was sitting in my chair on pref night, I was bawling.
 Weirdly enough, the reason that I was crying in such an embarrassingly public setting was because I felt such a strong connection to Chi O. How cheesy is that - I literally cried because I knew I wanted to be here so much, but there was just some gut feeling that this was where I belonged.

 If you had asked me at the time why I had so much certainty, I probably couldn’t have given you a complete answer.
 A lot of my attraction to Chi O was rooted in the girls I looked up to in this sorority (practically everyone).
 I remember talking with any sophomore, junior, or senior and feeling equal parts of “wow, I really want to be like her when I grow up” and “wow, I really want to be her best friend.”
 I have since found that such a valuable part of being in Chi O is that the relationships you make extend far beyond the pledge class you’re in.
 There is a mutual respect and genuine connection understood by all members of this chapter.